 Good news.
 At Recruiting Toolbox, we’ve listened to hiring managers at hundreds of companies in 20+ countries, and almost ALL of them want their recruiters to step up and play more of a Talent Advisor role.
 Bad news – it doesn’t “just happen.”
 It takes real work and courage.
 Below are free recruiter resources to help ensure you’re going beyond an order taker to play a more strategic role around recruiting strategies, process leadership, insights, and education.

 Self diagnose: Am I doing the things Talent Advisors do?

 First, review the difference between a transactional recruiter and a Talent Advisor.
-Second, download this self-diagnostic to see where you have the biggest opportunities along 8 dimensions used to evaluate talent advisor capabilities.
+Second, download this self-diagnostic to see where you have the biggest opportunities along eight dimensions used to evaluate talent advisor capabilities.
 And third, check out this blog post to learn about five signals that indicate you’re already functioning as a talent advisor.

 Reframe Your Thinking